-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2014-2015 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2016-2017 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 FIRST-YEAR UNDERGRADUATES

 PRIVATE INSTITUTION

 Tuition:

 PUBLIC INSTITUTION

+Tuition: \$4,425 \$4,425

+In-district:

+In-state (out-of-district): \$4,425 \$4,425

+Out-of-state: \$11,775 \$11,775

+NONRESIDENT ALIEN:

 Tuition:

-In-district: \$3,915 \$3,915

-In-state (out-of-district): \$3,915 \$3,915

-Out-of-state: \$10,935 \$10,935

-NONRESIDENT ALIEN:

-Tuition: \$10,935 \$10,935

 REQUIRED FEES:

-\$1,077 \$1,077
+\$1,122 \$1,122

 ROOM AND BOARD:

-(on-campus) \$5,600 \$5,600
+(on-campus)

-ROOM ONLY: φ3,000 φ3,000
+ROOM ONLY:

-\$4.100 \$4.100

-(on-campus) \$4,100 \$4,100
+(on-campus) \$2,782 \$2,782

-BOARD ONLY: #1.500 Φ1.
-700
+BOARD ONLY:

-(on-campus meal plan) \$1,500 \$1,500
+(on-campus meal plan) \$3,708 \$3,708

-Comprehensive tuition and room and board fee (if your college cannot provide sepa fees): rate tuition and room and board Other: G2.
-Number of credits per term a student can take for the stated full-time tuition minimummaximu ın G3.
-Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? ☐ Yes No 4.
-Do tuition and fees vary by undergraduate instructional program? ⊠ Yes □ No

-If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
-All colleges/programs have separate fees ranging from \$4.50 to \$100.00 per credit hour
+Comprehensive tuition and room and board fee (if your college cannot provide sepa arate tuition and room and board fees): Other: G2.
+Number of credits per term a student can take for the stated full-time tuition 30 minimum 30 maximum G3.
+Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? ☐ Yes No G4.
+Do tuition and fees vary by undergraduate instructional program? ⊠ Yes □ No If yes, what percentage of full-time undergraduates pay more than the tuition and fee es reported in G1?